 You have heard that fluoride helps you fight cavities.
-However, did you know that professionally applied fluoride treatments in TX in your dentist’s office help repair early stages of tooth decay?
+However, did you know that professionally applied fluoride treatments in your dentist’s office help repair the early stages of tooth decay?
 Even before you or your dentist see signs of problems, fluoride works to reverse the damage and restore optimal oral health.
 When you visit Lovett Dental, talk to your dentist about fluoride for yourself and your children.

 Fluoride treatments in the dentist’s office apply this helpful nutrient directly onto your teeth.
 It’s a vital part of general dentistry services in Houston.
 Your tooth enamel absorbs the fluoride.
 Inside your tooth, it repairs your enamel by restoring lost calcium and phosphorous, the two minerals that harden your teeth and protect them.

 Typically, even before your teeth grow into place, fluoride from your foods, drinks, and supplements help make your tooth enamel harder.
 With hard enamel, your teeth better resist tooth decay.
 Then, when your teeth grow into your mouth, fluoride restores weakened tooth enamel to reverse early tooth decay.
 Dentists call this process remineralization.

 When you brush your teeth and use fluoride products like toothpaste, you receive more fluoride onto the surface of your teeth.
 This also helps rebuild your tooth enamel and protect your teeth from decay.
 Together, fluoride treatments in the dentist’s office and your home oral hygiene work to keep your teeth strong and healthy, resilient against decay.

 Four methods help you provide enough fluoride for your teeth.
 These ways to receive fluoride include: